If the collective “we” are made in the image of the Triune God, what might that look like for the Church? What does that look like at my church?

-Compounding our state of division, is a constant focus on certain platforms, sources, and outlets which regurgitate and perpetuate a bias toward division, and who parrot the rhetoric of the flesh’s comfort zone: polarization.
-Some of its followers assume that doing this in kind (reflecting its idol) is the method for remaining in right-ness.
+Compounding our state of division, is a constant focus on certain platforms, sources, and outlets which regurgitate and perpetuate a bias toward division, and who parrot the rhetoric of the flesh’s comfort zone: polarization, “me = right”, “wrongness = over there”.
+Some media worshipers (those who believe that the media representing one’s personal position is the full extent of Truth) assume that magnifying this method of polarization is actually virtuous.
 The world is a dangerous place for non-thinkers.

 The current status of much of the human race is: antagonistic, divided, angry.
 There are several variables contributing to this, but ironically, this is the fruit of a generation preaching tolerance.